 Well, I am not one of those Americans.
 And there are plenty of us out there.
 Furthermore, CNN did not give us the polls which point to this nebulous idea.
 CNN obviously knows better.
 They are aware that the United States has been meddling in foreign affairs since the beginning of time, but CNN would not go after the United States for doing so because the US obviously represents the interest of a powerful entity named Israel.

 CNN has come up with a new categorical lie.
 Putin trapped Putin during the G20 meeting, and Trump fell for it:

 “Putin may have less of a warm diplomatic bedside manner, but he understands the art of presentation and how to set a trap.
 And set a trap is exactly what he just did.”

 CNN declared: “The Russians telegraphed in advance of the meeting that their agenda was to 1) publicly mend the relationship, 2) gain a better understanding of US policy, and 3) discuss joint concerns over terrorism.
 They scored on all three.”

 Well, if Russian officials can score “on all three,” then they have obviously outsmarted the Neocon establishment and warmongers in the United States!
 Go Russia!

 Jen Psaki, “Putin set a trap and Trump fell into it,” CNN, July 8, 2017.

-Posted by Jonas E. Alexis on July 8, 2017, With 4753 Reads Filed under World.
+Posted by Jonas E. Alexis on July 8, 2017, With 5110 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.